 “These open-stone toppings had gotten a bad rap years ago being installed north of the Mason-Dixon Line because of freeze-thaw issues,” Fagley says.
 But improved epoxy formulations available today and contractor awareness has this type of topping making a comeback for both interior and exterior applications, he adds

 Containing less epoxy than seamless toppings such as epoxy quartz and terrazzo, the epoxy-bonded stone mix is generally porous.
-“The size and spherical shape of the stones do not allow the mix to knit together and form a seamless topping,” Fagley says.
-Consequently, there’s no puddling on the surface from spills or splashed water, making the system ideal for pool decks and areas around fountains.
+“The size and spherical shape of the stones don’t allow the mix to knit together and form a seamless topping,” Fagley says.
+Consequently, there’s no puddling on the surface from spills or splashed water.
+This makes the system ideal for pool decks and areas around fountains.

 Other areas for potential use are retail stores, hotels, casinos, offices, showrooms, municipal buildings and other public areas.
-In the residential arena, open stone systems are often installed in garages, basements, rec rooms, laundry rooms, sunrooms and patios.
+In the residential arena, contractors often install open stone systems in garages, basements, rec rooms, laundry rooms, sunrooms and patios.
 They aren’t appropriate for medical facilities or restaurants because of the loose-knit surface.

 Comparable in price per square foot to ceramic tile installed, epoxy-bonded stone could cost more or less depending on the thickness of the coating, the substrate and the prep work needed.
-It’s most commonly installed over a concrete substrate, but depending on the manufacturer’s recommendations it could top many surfaces, including tile, steel, asphalt, wood, fiberglass or even crushed stone.
+Most commonly installed over a concrete substrate, it could top many surfaces depending on the manufacturer’s recommendation.
+This can include tile, steel, asphalt, wood, fiberglass or even crushed stone.

 Most companies offer standard colors of small rounded pebbles in 50-pound bags, with custom blends available on request.
 For variety, some companies include small angular rocks in a mix to enhance its colors.
 Others offer larger-sized pebble mixes.

-To prepare for installation, the stones are blended in small batches with a company’s specially formulated epoxy.
+To prepare for installation, contractors blend the stones in small batches and combine them with a company’s specially formulated epoxy.
 The mixture then can be screeded onto the floor or troweled by hand or with a lightweight power trowel.

 Osteen recommends raking out the mixture with a gauge rake, then troweling the surface in all directions of the compass.
 “If you only trowel east to west you’ll leave gaps and open spots in the surface.
-Because of the way the stones are shaped, they won’t bond with the stones above and below them,” he says.
+Because of the stones’ shapes, they won’t bond with the stones above and below them,” he says.
 For a nice, tight deck, he continues, keep 18-20 pounds of pressure on the trowel and keep it as flat as possible.